skumar-ml/clip_ast/README.md

 - SCL (Self-Consistency Loss) coefficients
 - Learning rate and training schedule

-Unfortunately, the original paper does not specify these critical hyperparameter settings, making exact reproduction challenging.
+From my experiments, it seems that these two settings are vital in controlling the degree of overfitting to the train set.
+From what I can tell, the parameters need to be set for each dataset and shot.
+Unfortunately, the original paper does not specify these critical hyperparameter settings, making reproduction challenging.

+If you find errors in my implementation or are able to reproduce the results, please let me know (GitHub Issues or PRs)!

 ## Quick Start